-- if you unlawfully forward confidential information, you and the Association can be held liable - if you unlawfully forward or copy messages without permission, you and the Association can be held liable for copyright infringement - if you knowingly send an attachment that contains a virus, you and the Association can be held liable
+- a.
+If you unlawfully forward confidential information, you and the Association can be held liable. - b.
+If you unlawfully forward or copy messages without permission, you and the Association can be held liable for copyright infringement. - c.
+If you knowingly send an attachment that contains a virus, you and the Association can be held liable.